Cloud7050/ff-mine/docs/guides/arr/shiva.md

 **Phase 3**

-- Phase 3 always starts with a Staff equip.
-The MT would have built up a lot of Blunt stacks during phase 2.
-A tank swap at the start is required
+- A tank swap at the start is required, since the MT would have gotten many Blunt stacks in phase 2 (phase 3 always starts with a Staff equip)
 - Each weapon now lasts ~45s instead of being triggered by breakpoints.
 Continue to tank swap based on her weapon
 - Permafrost is generally used towards the end of each weapon rotation, but not always.
 The boss sometimes uses it with no weapon, or early in the weapon rotation.
 She will not use it during the first Staff equip
   - Try to stay still once you are in position and not fidget